ersilia-os/griddify/README.md

 ### Rearrange the 2D cloud onto a grid

-Distribute points in the cloud to a grid using a [linear assignment](https://github.com/gatagat/lap) algorithm.
+Distribute cloud points on grid using a [linear assignment](https://github.com/gatagat/lap) algorithm.

 ```python
 from griddify import Cloud2Grid